Teaching AI Agents to Ask for Help: A Breakthrough in Human-Robot Interaction

 The Problem with Assumption-Making Robots

 None of these approaches mirror how humans handle ambiguity.
-When I ask a colleague for "the report on the shared drive" and there are multiple reports, they ask targeted questions: "Which report—the quarterly analysis or the customer survey?"
-This targeted clarification is what makes human collaboration so effective.
+When I ask a colleague for "the report on the shared drive" and there are multiple reports, they ask targeted questions: "Which report, the quarterly analysis or the customer survey?"

 The Ask-to-Act Framework: Teaching Robots When to Question

 What makes this particularly elegant is how it transforms robot behavior from passive instruction-following to active participation in cooperative dialogue.
+This human-robot interaction philosophy aligns with AI ethics frameworks that prioritize transparency and user agency.

 The Training Innovation: LLM-Generated Rewards